Schema markup: An SEO guide to understanding structured data

 Although you can use schema to benefit your search engine results on any search engine, we’re betting that the one you’re most concerned about is Google, as most of your business searches will come from Google.

 With the help of tools like Google’s Structured Data Markup Helper or schema plug-ins, adding schema to your website is fairly easy.
 However, it doesn’t necessarily mean that your schema follows all of Google’s guidelines.

-These are a few of the common issues that can occur when integrating schema markup and violate Google’s guidelines.
+These are a few of the common issues that can occur when integrating schema markup: